Ahmad-Zeeshan-Ramzan/Cubethon-through-Scratch/README.md

 This project was created with inspiration from tutorials by Brackeys on YouTube.
 However, Cubethon was built entirely from scratch, showcasing my skills in game development using Unity and C#.

 ## Live Preview:
-Experience Cubethon live through the following link: Cubethon Live Preview
+Experience Cubethon live through the following link: [Cubethon](https://ahmad-zeeshan-ramzan.github.io/Cubethon-through-Scratch/)

 ## Instructions: